 Reminder for F Numbers

-If you check out the paperweight photo here you can see that I have used an F-stop of F1.8 which is as low as my nifty-fifty 50 mm lens can go.
+If you check out the paperweight photo here you can see that I have used an F-stop of f1.8 which is as low as my nifty-fifty 50 mm lens can go.
 Look carefully at the photo.
 There is only a narrow strip that looks sharp.
 The F number was, in this example, too narrow and it is worth starting at f2.8 or f5.6 if you are unsure.

 Smartphone Depth of Field Tips

-The book’s assignment notes that with smartphones the amount of bokeh (background focus) you get depends on the following:
+With smartphones the amount of bokeh (background focus) you get depends on the following:

 - The age of your smartphone.